 Fire Management Principles I is designed to provide the Fire Officer, who is in charge of a single fire company or station, with information and skills in supervisory practices, personnel management, and budget.
 Areas of instruction will include: the role and function of the Company Fire Officer, basic management principles and concepts, leadership, motivation, order giving, discipline and conflict resolution.
 Requires 40 clock hours of instruction.
-Pre-requisite: Fire Fighter II Certification (3 credit, 3 lecture, 0 lab)
+Can be offered as variable credit.
+May be taken three times Pre-requisite: Fire Fighter II Certification (3 credit, 3 lecture, 0 lab)